Manveer0121/OUR_SODV1201Project/README.md

-Group Members and GitHub Usernames
+Group Members and GitHub Usernames:

-Manveer Singh – Manveer0121
+1.Manveer Singh – Manveer0121

-Baburam Mallah – baburam537
+2.Baburam Mallah – baburam537

-Kabin Katuwal – kabinkatuwal
+3.Kabin Katuwal – kabinkatuwal

-Pratik Aryal – pratik2063
+4.Pratik Aryal – pratik2063

-Role in Project:
+Roles in the Project:

-1.Manveer Singh -> Makes the design pages and registration form 2.Baburam Mallah -> Adds property and workspace forms 3.Kabin Katuwal -> Builds the connects it to the database and backend 4.Pratik Aryal -> Adds login system and search features
+1.Manveer Singh – Designs pages and creates the registration form.

+2.Baburam Mallah – Builds the property and workspace submission forms.

+3.Kabin Katuwal – Connects the front end to the database and handles backend logic.

+4.Pratik Aryal – Implements the login system and search functionality.

-Communication & Collaboration
+Communication & Collaboration:

 1.Communication:

- WhatsApp Group: We make a Whatsapp group as the primary communication tool for day-to-day collaboration.
+ WhatsApp Group - We make a Whatsapp group as the primary communication tool for day-to-day collaboration.

  Microsoft Teams (MS Teams): we make this group meetings.
 These meetings are used to discuss progress, assign tasks for the upcoming week and identify issues

 2.Code Collaboration

- GitHub Projects:we are using the Github project for code collaboartion
+ GitHub Projects - we are using the Github project for code collaboartion

+3Meeting Schedule:

+Weekly Standup Meetings – Held every Thursday at 6:00 AM on Microsoft Teams.